datalad/datalad/paper.md

 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are
 # - name: Robin Schneider  # 1 commits, issues: opened 1 participated in 1
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are
-# - name: Satya Ortiz-Gagne  # 0 commits, issues: opened 3 participated in 0
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
  - name: Michael Hanke^[co-first author]  # 4158 commits, issues: opened 1097 participated in 780